 - I don’t measure (that makes Michael crazy!
 I cook that way too).
 I would assume that I follow the measurements listed in the graphic pretty closely, but basically I just do a big squirt of soap, a smaller squirt of glycerin, then add a few drops of oil and the water.
 It’s so fast, takes me just a minute to refill all the soap dispensers in the house.
 I like to do them all at once, assembly-line style.

 You can change this and make all kinds of combinations!
 Dr. Bronner’s has several scents (lavender, peppermint, orange, almond, and baby mild are the ones I’ve seen in stores; they also have rose, eucalyptus, and tea tree, which I’ve only seen online and haven’t tried yet) and then of course there are tons of essential oil options you could use.
 So far I’ve always done peppermint Dr. Bronner’s and Thieves essential oil.
-I think it smells great and Christmasy and I feel that Thieves is the best one to add for extra germ fighting.
+I think it smells great and Christmasy and I feel that Thieves is the best one to add for extra immune support.

 Other combos that would be lovely: